tobil4sk/haxe/README.md

 The haxe executable is used as the new frontend to the haxe compiler (haxec).
 It assumes the haxe compiler itself has been renamed to haxec ([Setup](#Setup) takes care of this).

-It is used to run compilation commands, and before passing them onto the compiler it reads lock files, resolves all `-lib` flags, and finds the haxec executable to run.
+It is used to run compilation commands, and before passing them onto the compiler it reads lock files, resolves all `--lib` flags, and finds the haxec executable to run.

 Read [here](https://github.com/HaxeFoundation/haxe/wiki/Haxe-haxec-haxelib-plan#haxe-the-frontend) for more specific details